- Servings: 4-6

 - Chop mint leaves, keep aside.

-- Grind the green chili, ginger and garlic to fine paste, keep aside.
+- Grind the green chilli, ginger and garlic to fine paste, keep aside.

 - Heat the oil in a cooker body.
 Put cumin seed, whole Garam masala, black pepper and bay leaf.
 Sputter it for few seconds; add onion and saute till translucent.